 Voice Agent for Fitness Studios Reseller: How Agencies Can Capture the $47 Billion Gym Market

 Fitness studios represent one of the highest-margin opportunities for AI voice agencies.
-Agencies that resell voice AI to gyms and studios typically charge average client values of $297-597/month while paying roughly $0.12/minute in platform costs through Trillet, which leaves 70-90% gross margins on most accounts.
+Agencies that resell voice AI to gyms and studios typically charge average client values of $297-597/month while paying roughly $0.12/minute in usage through Trillet, which leaves strong gross margins, roughly 70-90% at scale once the $99-$299 platform subscription is spread across your studio roster.
 Because studio call patterns are predictable and the ROI ties directly to membership revenue, the vertical is one of the easier ones for an agency to sell and retain.

 The US health and fitness club industry generates roughly $47 billion in annual revenue as of early 2026, with 81 million Americans holding a gym or studio membership at an all-time high (Statista).
 Yet most gyms and studios still rely on front desk staff who miss calls during peak hours, lose leads to voicemail, and struggle to handle the membership inquiry surge every January.
 For agencies, this creates a repeatable sales opportunity with clear ROI messaging.